 - Which social media platforms do they use?

 Step 2: Create spaces to gather an online audience

 Next, you must create opportunities for your prospects to regularly engage with your content online.
-Assuming you already have a top quality website in place, make sure that you have established a strong social media presence in places like Facebook, YouTube, Instagram, or LinkedIn and make sure that messaging, tone, visual branding, and overall quality of your online presence is consistent with your brand.
+Assuming you already have a top-quality website in place, make sure that you have established a strong social media presence in places like Facebook, YouTube, Instagram, or LinkedIn and make sure that messaging, tone, visual branding, and overall quality of your online presence are consistent with your brand.